-You could invest in an eco-friendly conservatory for less than you might think.
 Prices start from as little as £8,000 for a small lean-to conservatory, although the cost can rise with other styles.
 Choosing the right build style is crucial – there are traditional options such as the classic Victorian and Edwardian designs, as well as modern takes like the more affordable lean-to build.

 Also, you can save money by being smart with your space.
 If you build a smaller conservatory, but use more glass, you can keep more of your garden and make it a more natural extension of your home.

 Another way to save money on an eco-friendly conservatory is to help local business while you help the planet.
 A local company that’s right on your doorstep can often charge less than the big brands.
 They won’t have to cover large overheads, and you won’t have to cover travel costs to bring them to your home.